wp-plugins/wp-ulike/readme.txt

 Contributors: alimir
 Donate link: http://alimir.ir
 Author: Ali Mirzaei
-Tags: wp ulike, wordpress youlike plugin, like button, rating, vote, voting, most liked posts, wordpress like page, wordpress like post, wordpress vote page, wordpress vote post, wp like page, wp like post, wp like plugin
+Tags: wp ulike, wordpress youlike plugin, like button, rating, vote, voting, most liked posts, wordpress like page, wordpress like post, wordpress vote page, wordpress vote post, wp like page, wp like post, wp like plugin, buddypress like system, buddypress votes, comment like system, voting button
-Requires at least: 3.0
+Requires at least: 3.5
-Tested up to: 4.0
+Tested up to: 4.0.1
-Stable tag: 1.7
+Stable tag: 1.8
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP ULike enables you to add Ajax Like button into your WordPress and allowing your visitors to like and dislike posts,comments AND BP activities.
+WP ULike enables you to add Ajax Like button into your WordPress and allowing your visitors to like and unlike posts,comments AND BP activities.

 == Description ==

-WP ULike plugin allows to integrate a beautiful Ajax Like Button into your wordPress website to allow your visitors to like and dislike pages, posts, comments AND buddypress activities.
+WP ULike plugin allows to integrate a beautiful Ajax Like Button into your wordPress website to allow your visitors to like and unlike pages, posts, comments AND buddypress activities.
 Its very simple to use and supports many options.

 = Demo =